| | |

 prints that her camera produces, on its own printer and other print

+technologies.
 They seem fundamentally different somehow.
 They're sharp, razor-sharp,

 so sharp that my eye/brain partnership looks at them and tells me,